chi1027/Swing-Path-Tracking/README.md

 # Swing Path Tracking

-This is a repo of the final project of the embedded system course.
-(2021 spring)
+Project of Embedded System: Track the path of bat while swinging ,then plot and visualize the path to improve baseball training efficiency.

 ## Motivation
-- We are in the baseball team of NYCU
+- Baseball team of NYCU
-- Batting is a important part in baseball
-- We want to track the path of bat while swinging
 - Improve training efficiency
+- Batting is quite important of baseball
+- Track the path of bat while swinging
 - Help player to adjust batting pose

 ## Idea